Ethiopia says British museum must permanently return its artefacts — Nigeria Today

 Ethiopia says British museum must permanently return its artefacts

+Britain must permanently return all artefacts from Ethiopia held by the Victoria and Albert Museum and Addis Ababa will not accept them on loan, an Ethiopian government official said.
+The call comes after the museum, one of London’s most popular tourist attractions, put Ethiopian treasures plundered by British forces on display.
+“Well, it would be […]

-The post Ethiopia says British museum must permanently return its artefacts appeared first on Premium Times Nigeria.
+The post Ethiopia says British museum must permanently return its artefacts appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share